 But alas, I’m compelled to break my aversion because I came across something that relates to my last post.
-I’m not sure why more, and more coincidental things are popping up since I’ve started this blog but I’ll get to that in another post (maybe).
+I’m not sure why more, and more, coincidental things are popping up since I’ve started this blog…

 What stands out to me is, “Accepting pain as help for purification” because when I think about “Missed Takes,” none of those are joyful moments.
 They’re humiliating, unpleasant, pain-in-the-arse times.

 Sri Swami Satchidananda goes on to explain, “…we will even thank people who cause [us pain], since they are giving us the opportunity to steady our minds and burn out impurities.”

 Eureka!
 The pink-cloth, swathed man has a point!